 The festival itself is celebrated for as many as 15 days in China and in Chinese communities including those in the United States.

-Chinese New Year 2021 will be celebrated on Friday, February 12, 2021 and the festival will last until February 26th, about 15 days in total.
-2021 is the Year of the Ox according to the Chinese zodiac calendar.
+Chinese New Year 2021 will be celebrated on Tuesday, February 1, 2022 and the festival will last until February 15th, about 15 days in total.
+2022 is the Year of the Tiger according to the Chinese zodiac calendar.

 There is no fixed date as the celebrations focus on the new moon that appears within a window of time (as counted on the traditional Chinese lunar calendar) between January 21 and February 20 (as represented on western-oriented calendars).
 The celebration traditionally runs until the next new moon.